Sha'Carri Richardson: Personal life

-In 2021, a week before Richardson's qualifying race for the 2020 Summer Olympics, her biological mother died.
-Richardson knew nothing of her biological mother's passing until she was asked about it by a reporter.
+In 2021, a week before her qualifying race for the 2020 Summer Olympics, Richardson's biological mother died.
+In discussing her suspension for marijuana on The Today Show, Richardson stated she knew nothing of her mother's death until she was asked about it by a reporter.

-Richardson is noted for her long nails and her colorful hair on the field, and has stated that her style is inspired by that of American track and field athlete Florence Griffith Joyner.
+Richardson is noted for her long nails and colorful hair on the field, and she has stated that her style is inspired by that of Florence Griffith-Joyner.